 Daniel Beyond Death – the story of a boy who forgot to look both ways…

-A long short story!
-Daniel Jackson was an ordinary teenage boy with his whole life ahead of him… until he forgot to look both ways.
-Surprised that he still felt very much ‘alive’, and that being dead was actually quite pleasant, Daniel slowly began to adjust to his new existence.
+Daniel Jackson was an ordinary teenage boy with his whole life ahead of him… until he forgot to look both ways, running into the pathway of a car that would catapult him into a whole new existence.
+Surprised that he still felt very much ‘alive’, and that being dead was actually quite pleasant, Daniel slowly began to adjust to his new ‘life’.
 The first soul to greet him was definitely not the one he’d have expected to show up, but Daniel was soon to visit with his beloved grandparents… and one or two souls he’d never met, but kind of recognised!
 He learned how to communicate in a non – physical world, and how to visit his grieving loved ones, reaching out to his devastated mother through her dreams.
 But even death has its dark side, as Daniel was to discover, on a disturbing visit to a place in which the lost souls hide out until choosing to be rescued.
 And Daniel’s story ends not with an ending, but with a new beginning!
 Warm characters, love, laughter, lessons and a few tears… Daniel’s wonderful experience of life beyond life!
-Please note this book contains strong language.
+107 pages, contains strong language.

 It didn’t hurt.
 He felt exhilarated, free, as if he was flying.
 He thought about all the people he loved and a great wave of gratitude and affection swept over him – and then he realised that something was different.
 The car that had come from nowhere and tossed him through the air like a crash – test dummy.
 The screams of those who looked on with horror, the sound of crying, broken glass, the flowing warmth of blood…